Deltologic/delto-scripts/notion/database-web-form/README.md

-# Notion API - create generic tickets
+# Notion API - create generic tickets on form submission
 ## Description
 A simple server that allows you to create tasks in the Notion system based on the request data.